-- Express relationships using the concept of a function and use verbal, numerical, graphical and symbolic means to analyze a function. - Model situations from a variety of settings by using polynomial, exponential and logarithmic functions. - Manipulate mathematical information, concepts, and thoughts in verbal, numerical, graphical and symbolic form while solving a variety of problems which involve polynomial, exponential or logarithmic functions. - Apply a variety of problem-solving strategies, including verbal, algebraic, numerical, and graphical techniques, to solve multiple-step problems involving polynomial, exponential, logarithmic equations and inequalities and systems of linear equations. - Shift among the verbal, numeric, graphical and symbolic modes in order to analyze functions. - Use appropriate technology in the evaluation, analysis and synthesis of information in problem-solving situations.
+- Express relationships using the concept of a function and use verbal, numerical, graphical and symbolic means to analyze a function. - Model situations from a variety of settings by using polynomial functions - Manipulate mathematical information, concepts, and thoughts in verbal, numeric, graphical and symbolic form while solving a variety of problems which involve polynomial functions. - Apply a variety of problem-solving strategies, including verbal, algebraic, numerical, and graphical techniques, to solve multiple-step problems involving polynomial equations and inequalities and systems of linear equations. - Shift among the verbal, numeric, graphical and symbolic modes in order to analyze functions. - Use appropriate technology in the evaluation, analysis and synthesis of information in problem-solving situations.